NK2552003/Portfolio/README.md

 # Portfolio
 Welcome to my portfolio!

 This repository contains the source code and assets for my personal portfolio website.
-You can visit the live version of my portfolio at [Link](https://nk2552003.github.io/Portfolio/).
+You can visit the live version of my portfolio at [Link](https://nk2552003.github.io/Portfolio/). (not responsive right now)(only for desktop)

 ## Features
-**About Me:** Learn about my background, skills, and interests.
+- **About Me:** Learn about my background, skills, and interests.
-**Projects:** Explore the projects I have worked on, including descriptions and links to live demos or repositories.
+- **Projects:** Explore the projects I have worked on, including descriptions and links to live demos or repositories.
-**Contact:** Reach out to me through the contact form or connect with me on social media.
+- **Contact:** Reach out to me through the contact form or connect with me on social media.

 ## Technologies Used:
   - HTML5